nschonni/cordova-docs/articles/develop-apps/change-cli-version.md

 This isn't always a problem, but if a new version introduces a breaking change, you might encounter errors when you build your project or attempt to run code that uses the plugin.

 You might encounter the opposite problem if you don't update the CLI version of your project.
-Plugins that already exist in your project work fine, but any new plugin that you add to your project (since VS will use the newer version) might be tied to newer version of each Cordova platform, making your app to does not work as expected.
+Plugins that already exist in your project work fine, but any new plugin that you add to your project might not.
+That's because when you add a plugin, Visual Studio uses the most recent version of it and that plugin could be tied to newer version of each Cordova platform.

 Have a quick look at this table.
 It presents each action, its impact, and what you can do to increase the likelihood that your plugins will work properly.